StephHjar/dublin-book-club/README.md

 ## Credits

--   Footer with social media links used code from the Love Running walkthrough
+-   Footer with social media links and the gallery page used code from Code Institute's Love Running walkthrough
 -   [Code Institute Sample Readme](https://github.com/Code-Institute-Solutions/SampleREADME) for the README
 -   [Goodreads](https://www.goodreads.com/) for book covers and synopses
 -   [TinyPNG](https://tinypng.com/) to compress image sizes